GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 2. castxml will be required as the Python bindings are rebuilt everytime.

 ### Running

+Ensure that the BLENDER_EXE environment variable is set.
+For example, add the following to your ~/.profile with the correct path to the Blender executable:

+    export BLENDER_EXE="/Users/amd/Downloads/blender-2.78c-OSX_10.6-x86_64/blender.app/Contents/MacOS/blender"

 To run the local build, use:
 	- ./run_blender_with_rpr_osx.sh